 Sorting, Ranking, and Reindexing

-Data rarely comes in the perfect order for analysis.
-That's where sorting, ranking, and reindexing come in.
+Data rarely arrives in the ideal order for analysis — that’s where sorting, ranking, and reindexing become essential.

 Sorting Values